-Despite these examples I also know of many kids at the other end of the spectrum, those who are incredibly adept at using and learning technology.
+Despite these examples, I also know of many kids at the other end of the spectrum; those who are incredibly adept at using and learning technology.
 I’ve had students who are amazing digital artists, others who can easily create complex computer code, and some who can take apart and put back together almost any piece of hardware you can throw at them.
 I know some kids who learn new software almost instantly, who seem to “get” whatever technology they encounter almost immediately, and who do it all with such comfort and ease that onlookers are astounded.
 But when we see these kids we make the mistaken assumption of thinking that they are representative of their generation, that all kids are like them.
-These kids are the ones we hold up as the digital natives, the ones who marvel us with just how intuitively they are when it comes to using technology.
-The problem is that they are not really representative of their whole generation.
+These kids are the ones we hold up as the “digital natives”, the ones that make us marvel at just how intuitive they are when it comes to using technology.
+The problem is that these kids are not really representative of their whole generation.
 They are freaks – naturally good at technology in the same way that others are naturally good at swimming or gymnastics or drawing or singing.

 So if it’s not age, then how can we say that someone is “digitally native” in a generational sense?
 How can we support an argument that suggests anyone not born into this technological revolution will always have a “digital accent”.